spm/spm-docs/docs/tutorials/fmri/block/modelling/block_design.md

 12. Run your batch by pressing :material-play:.

-SPM will now write an `SPM.mat` file to your chosen directory.
+SPM will now write an `SPM.mat` file to your chosen folder.
 It will also plot the design matrix:

 ![](../../../../assets/figures/manual/auditory/design.png)